 Today, on the 2nd annual Day of Enlightenment, we remember and honor George Floyd.

 Today, on the 2nd annual Day of Enlightenment, we remember and honor George Floyd.
-His unjust murder sparked a widespread awareness of deep-seated racism that continues to invade our communities and harm people of color.
+His unjust murder sparked a widespread of deep-seated racism that continues to invade our communities and harm people of color.

 Since that day, countless individuals and institutions have committed to combatting racism and discrimination.
 But two years later, Black and Brown folks continue to experience daily discrimination and heinous hate crimes.